My article published in Elephant Journal/Oct 2012

 Gradually over the years, it came to a point where the more yoga I did the less I smoked.
 I met different people who didn’t smoke and that made it an easier transition.
 It all happened so naturally, where at one stage I was smoking chronically, then once per week, then once per month, then perhaps once every 6 months.
 Then none.
 This was a four year transition.

-There have been times when I wondered if it was still something I missed doing.
-Today I find that I don’t miss it at all.
-I don’t feel the need to escape anymore because through yoga I have found the peace inside of me.
 Yoga taught me that it is completely natural to have your ‘setbacks’ and to not get hung up on them.
 I got back on the right track.
-What’s the other option?
-To just give up?
+What’s the other option..giving up?

 The time had finally come for me to let go completely.
 Not feeling the need for anything ( but yoga) was one of the most freeing feelings ever!